muhammadzulfikar/sliopress/content/plugins/review/readme.txt

 This section describes how to install the plugin and get it working.

 1. Upload the `review` folder to the to the `/content/plugins/` directory
-2. Activate the plugin through the 'Plugins' menu in WordPress
+2. Activate the plugin through the 'Plugins' menu in SlioPress
 3. You can see rating options on single post editor.
 4. Configure the available rating options as you want.